UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 [+] Automatically queries the IP addresses in the wordlist on IPInfo.
 [+] Accepts organization keywords for filtering.
 [+] Outputs the results in IPADDRESS[COUNTRY:ORG] format.
+[-] Known Issue: Bogon and missing-ASN-addresses will result in an error.

 Note: The tool requires the IPInfo token to connection to IPInfo.